cloudaware/compliance-policies/ce/ca/azure/storage/access-key-rotation-reminders/description.md

 $rgName = <resource group name for the storage> $accountName = <storage account name> $account = Get-AzStorageAccount -ResourceGroupName $rgName -Name $accountName Write-Output $accountName -> Write-Output "Expiration Reminder set to: $($account.KeyPolicy.KeyExpirationPeriodInDays) Days" Write-Output "Key1 Last Rotated: $($account.KeyCreationTime.Key1.ToShortDateString())" Write-Output "Key2 Last Rotated: $($account.KeyCreationTime.Key2.ToShortDateString())"
 ```

-If any of the creation dates is empty, then remediation is required, due to the need of at least one rotation of the keys.
+Key rotation is recommended if the creation date for any key is empty.

 If the reminder is set, the period in days will be returned.
-90 days is the recommendation.
+The recommended period is 90 days.

 ## Default Value